Z1Y4DK/SQL-Assignment/README.md

 ## <v></v> <div align="left"> Answering Questions: <div/>
 We are then given a list of questions in order to answer from the dataset.
 We pull data using the SQL statements to get the answer to the questions which are:

+1# Using count, get the number of cities in the USA​

+2# Find out what the population and average life expectancy for people in Argentina (ARG) is.​

+3# Using ORDER BY, LIMIT, what country has the highest life expectancy?

+4# Select 25 cities around the world that start with the letter 'F' in a single SQL query.​

+5# Display columns Id, Name, Population and limit results to first 10 rows.

+6# Find only those cities whose population is larger than 2000000.​

+7# Find all city names from city table whose name begins with “Be” prefix.​

+8# Find only those cities whose population is between 500000-1000000.

+9# Find a city with the lowest population in the city table.

 ## <v></v> <div align="left"> Documentation: <div/>